stitchflow

 1. Unused and redundant licenses

-Many organizations pay for licenses they don’t use—sometimes for users who left months ago.
-In one case, 100s of licenses were assigned to suspended users because offboarding workflows didn’t account for group-based access.
+‼️During one of our conversations with a customer, they mentioned 100+ licenses were assigned to suspended users because their offboarding workflows didn’t account for group-based access.

 2. Compliance risks